• September 23, 2024

 The late 1990s saw a rapid rise in internet-related stocks, culminating in a bubble that burst in 2000.
 Many companies failed to deliver on their inflated valuations, resulting in substantial losses for investors and a broader market correction.

-See also How Is Yahoo Performing in the Stock Market Today?
+See also What Time Is the Stock Market Closing Today?

 4. The 2008 Financial Crisis